dianee01/Customer-Database-CPSC210/README.md

 **Already Developed For Phase 1**
 - As a user, I want to be able to create a new customer and add it to a list of existing customers
 - As a user, I want to be able to see the number of total customers, regular customers, and VIP customers
-- As a user, I want to be able to see the amount of sold items in total
-- As a user, I want to be able to see the amount of sold items per year
-- As a user, I want to be able to see my total sales (in dollars)
-- As a user, I want to be able to see my annual sales (in dollars)
 - As a user, I want to be able to differentiate between regular and VIP customers
 - As a user, I want to be able to delete a customer from the regular customer list and add them into the VIP customer list if they purchased at least $1000 dollars within the past calendar year
 - As a user, I want to be able to delete a customer from the VIP customer list and add them into the regular customer list if they purchased less than $1000 dollars within the past calendar year
-- As a user, I want to be able to update my VIP customers list once every year
+- As a user, I want to be able to update my VIP customers list every year or after every newly added customer
 - As a user, I want to be able to sort my VIP customers with decreasing purchasing power/loyalty with the store

 **Planned: class and test cases developed, missing ui**
+- As a user, I want to be able to see the amount of sold items in total
+- As a user, I want to be able to see the amount of sold items per year
+- As a user, I want to be able to see my total sales (in dollars)
+- As a user, I want to be able to see my annual sales (in dollars)
 - As a user, I want to be able to select a customer and add a new item they purchased with associated dollar amount
 - As a user, I want to be able to delete a returned item from the customer's items and total sales
 - As a user, I want to be able to delete a customer from the list if they returned the only item they bought